-For the past eight years David Young V has been living in San Francisco, CA, obsessively building his career as an artist.
+For the past seven years David Young V has been living in San Francisco, CA, obsessively building his career as an artist.
 His series of intricate pen and ink paintings reveal a future generation whose ancestral umbilical chord has been cut off from the past.
-There is no united states, it’s tribal country, a post apocalyptic San Francisco where there’s left, right, fascism and Neutrality.
+There is no United States, it’s tribal country, a post apocalyptic San Francisco where there’s left, right, fascism and neutrality.
 Tribes co-exist in an effort to survive, oppress, liberate, enslave or uplift each other.
 It’s a time when mankind is on the brink of entering an era that’s best described by Einstein, “I know not with what weapons World War III will be fought, but World War IV will be fought with sticks and stones.”

-Recently he’s been working on Epilogue, a project he co-created with Hugh Leeman and Eddie Colla in Los Angeles.
-DYV was a nice enough young man to sit down and talk to The Microscopic Giant about: Epilogue, getting up in Central America, his now x-day job, and living in the infamous Tenderloin in San Francisco, CA. Thanks DYV.
+Recently he’s been working on Epilogue, a project he’s co-creating with Hugh Leeman and Eddie Colla.
+DYV was a nice enough young man to sit down and talk to The Microscopic Giant about Epilogue, wheat pasting Central America, being a building manager, and living in the infamous Tenderloin in San Francisco, CA. Thanks DYV.

 Most recently I had the opportunity to travel to Guatemala.
 I had visited both Guatemala City and Antigua on this trip.
 They are two places within a 45-minute drive from each other but couldn’t be more different.